ladiesofcode/GitIntro/README.md

 This repo acts as the original repository, which everyone will not have write access to.
 So to get around this we will fork the repo, make the changes, create a PR and see our changes once the PR has been approved.

 ## Forking
-On the Github Web Interface, click Fork on the top right hand corner.
-Then we will clone the repo onto your own machine, use a commandline or other Git tool to clone the repo.
+On the GitHub web interface, click Fork on the top right hand corner: this will make a copy of the repo to your GitHub account.
+Then we will clone your forked repo onto your own machine by using git via command line or a Git tool.

 ![Fork](https://github.com/ladiesofcode/GitIntro/blob/master/ForkExample.png)